iron-io/newrelic_saas_agent/README.md

 That's it!
 Now users can USE your SaaS agent with the instructions below.

+NOTE: This only needs to be done one time by the owners of the SaaS service.
+Users follow the instructions below.

-# Using a SaaS Agent
+## Using a SaaS Agent

-These are user instructions for installing and running an agent to send your own SaaS accounts data into New Relic for monitoring.
+**Who:** Users of a SaaS/API service of which an agent has already been created (see above).

+**Why:** This allows users to easily customize what data they want sent from the SaaS services API into New Relic.
+Also it makes it so that the SaaS service doesn't need to even know about New Relic as it's all done using already available API's.

+**How:** The newrelic_platform gem and IronWorker, a service provided by Iron.io that allows for a very easy way to schedule the agent to run every minute, grabbing data from

 1. Copy config/sample_config.yml to config/config.yml
 1. Fill in config.yml